Peder Povelsson Paus: Life and work

 He was headmaster of Skien Latin School as of 1617.
-In 1618 he became chaplain in Vinje and around 1621–1622 he became the parson (parish priest) of that district.
+In 1618 he became chaplain at Vinje Church and around 1621–1622 he became the parson (parish priest) of that district.
 In his lifetime the parishes were not only religious districts, but also the core territorial units in the state administration; as parson he was the foremost government official in Vinje.
 Around 1622 he married Johanne Madsdatter; in 1625 his oldest son Paul Paus was born in Vinje.
 Due to the limited income provided by the very large but sparsely populated, mountainous and geographically remote district, he took a leave of absence in the midwinter of 1633 and went with his family to Oslo, where he immediately became a "12 o'clock priest" at Oslo Cathedral; the "12 o'clock priest" was responsible for the 12 o'clock sermon which was aimed particularly at young people and included the reading and explanation of the Catechism.
 His daughter Helvig Paus (1633–1693) was born in Oslo on 12 July in that year.

 In the same year he was appointed by King Christian IV of Denmark-Norway as parson (parish priest) of the wealthy and less remote district of Kviteseid (which then also included Brunkeberg, Nissedal, Treungen and Vrådal), in succession to the late Sir Jens Michelsen.
-He was then additionally immediately elected as the new provost of all of Upper Telemark, also in succession to Sir Jens.
+He was then additionally immediately elected as the new provost of all of the Øvre Telemark prosti, also in succession to Sir Jens.
 As provost he was not only the religious leader of the vast region of Upper Telemark, but also one of the foremost government officials in Telemark; Norway was at the time divided into around 40 provostships, larger territorial units that comprised multiple parishes, and the provost ranked between the parsons and the bishops.
 He lived at Kviteseid Farm, the largest farm in Kviteseid.
 From the 17th to the 19th century, his descendants were among the foremost of the regional elite, the close-knit "aristocracy of officials" in Upper Telemark, where many family members served as priests, judges and other officials and where several state and church offices in practice were hereditary in the family for extended periods.
 Peter Paus is the progenitor of all extant male lines of the family Paus.
 His descendants include the playwright Henrik Ibsen, the singer Ole Paus and the composer Marcus Paus.

-Peter was interred under the choir floor in the upper part of Kviteseid Old Church.
-His son Sir Paul Peterson Paus (1625–1682), who was parish priest in Hjartdal and who was regarded as a learned and contemplative personality, wrote the Latin poem "In memoriam Domini Petri Pavli" in "eternal memory of a deceased father written by his grieving son."
+Peter was interred under the choir floor in the upper part of the Old Kviteseid Church.
+His son Sir Paul Peterson Paus (1625–1682), who was parish priest at Hjartdal Church and who was regarded as a learned and contemplative personality, wrote the Latin poem "In memoriam Domini Petri Pavli" in "eternal memory of a deceased father written by his grieving son."
 The poem in hexa- and pentameters is formed as an acrostic which together forms the phrase Petrus Pavli fi[liu]s pastor præpositus ("Peter Paulson pastor provost").
 The first verse reads in English translation:

 Sing with me, my flute, a sorrowful song!